johnperry-math/AoC2020/README.md

 In fact, there's not a single `if` statement in the whole program, which is probably not impressive, but it does amuse me.

+(It's completed.)

 ## Day 13: Shuttle Search

-Find various intersections of shuttles whose circulation time is a prime number of minutes.
+Find various intersections of shuttles whose circulation time is a prime number of minutes, completed.
 I used variant `record`s (i.e., a discriminant) to distinguish between shuttles that are in service and are not.
 Unfortunately, while the answer fits in `Long_Long_Integer`,